Skip to content

 How often should I test my site's speed?

 Test after every major change (new theme, new plugin, redesign) and periodically on top of that, monthly for example.
 Sites slow down gradually as scripts, images and features accumulate without anyone watching performance.
+With WebYes you can also re-scan after a paid audit (with a 60-minute dedupe window).

 The WebYes scan measures this too